Nazareth: 1980s–2010s

 As the political center of Israel's Arab citizens, Nazareth is the scene of annual rallies held by the community including Land Day since March 1975 and May Day.
 There are also frequent demonstrations in support of the Palestinian cause.
 During the First Intifada (1987–1993), May Day marchers vocally supported the Palestinian uprising.
 On 22 December 1987, riots broke out during a strike held in solidarity with the Intifada.
-On 24 January 1988, a mass demonstration attracted between 20,000–50,000 participants from Nazareth and other Arab towns.
+On 24 January 1988, a mass demonstration attracted between 20,000 and 50,000 participants from Nazareth and other Arab towns.
 On 13 May, during a football match in Nahariya, a riot broke out between Arab and Jewish fans, resulting in a Jewish man being stabbed and 54 people, mostly Arabs, being arrested.
 A rally in Nazareth on 19 May followed, in which thousands of Arabs protested against "racist attacks" against the Arab fans and discriminatory policies against Arabs in general.

 Preparations for the Pope's visit to Nazareth in 2000 triggered highly publicized tensions related to the Basilica of the Annunciation.
 In 1997, permission was granted to construct a paved plaza to handle the thousands of Christian pilgrims expected to arrive.
 A small group of Muslims protested and occupied the site, where a nephew of Saladin, named Shihab al-Din, is believed to be buried.
 A school, al-Harbyeh, had been built on the site by the Ottomans, and the Shihab-Eddin shrine, along with several shops owned by the waqf, were located there.
 Government approval of plans for a large mosque on the property triggered protests from Christian leaders.
 In 2002, a special government commission permanently halted construction of the mosque.

 In March 2006, public protests followed the disruption of a prayer service by an Israeli Jew and his Christian wife and daughter, who detonated firecrackers inside the church.
 The family said it wanted to draw attention to their problems with the welfare authorities.
 In July 2006 a rocket fired by Hezbollah as part of the 2006 Israel-Lebanon conflict killed two children in Nazareth.